ibm-cloud-docs/cephaas/preinstallation_checklist.md

 *  The data center is in a secured location with restricted access.
 For more information, see [Site readiness](/docs/cephaas?topic=cephaas-site-readiness).

 The following data center site requirements must be met before the rack is delivered to your data center:
-*  Ensure that the IBM site reliability engineering (SRE) operations team has the security and access approval to operationally manage the rack infrastructure.
+*  Ensure that the IBM TLS SSR team has the security and access approval to operationally manage the rack infrastructure.
 *  Ensure that the power cables and network cables are routed to the location where the rack will be installed.
 The power cables must have connectors that are compatible with rack PDU.
 For more information, see [Supported PDU power cord](https://www.ibm.com/docs/en/power9/0009-ESS?topic=pr-supported-pdu-power-cords){: external}.
 *  Ensure that the data center site also meets the below [networking requirements](/docs/cephaas?topic=cephaas-pre_installation_checklist&interface=ui#network-req).